Privacy in video surveillance

 Static privacy masking is ideal for use indoors and outdoors, in situations where there is a defined area of the camera view where you have no need or right to monitor, such as a neighboring property.

 Static privacy masking permanently blocks a selected area from view.
-Since the mask is burned into all video streams from the camera (either live or recorded), there is no way to unmask it once the video is generated, guaranteeing privacy where required.
+Since the mask is burned into all video streams from the camera (live or recorded), there is no way to unmask it once the video is generated, guaranteeing privacy where required.

-Dynamic privacy masking is an option that safeguards privacy by anonymizing people in a video while allowing camera users to monitor activities or movements in an area.
+Dynamic privacy masking safeguards people’s privacy by anonymizing them in videos while allowing camera users to monitor activities or movements.

-AXIS Live Privacy Shield, however, supports the simultaneous generation of a separate stream without dynamic masking, if required.
-This is done by streaming a separate virtual “view area” in the Axis camera with no dynamic masking.
-This flexibility allows users to view video with dynamic masking under normal circumstances, and if an incident occurs, access video without dynamic masking for forensic purposes.
+AXIS Live Privacy Shield, however, supports the simultaneous generation of a separate stream without dynamic masking, if required (illustrated in image (B) at left).
+This is done by streaming a separate virtual “view area” of the camera without dynamic masking.
+This flexibility allows users to view video with dynamic masking under normal circumstances, and if an incident occurs, access video without dynamic masking.
 Many video management software, such as AXIS Camera Station, support different access rights for different camera “view areas” so access to video with no dynamic masking can be limited to authorized viewers only.

 By default, AXIS Live Privacy Shield applies dynamic masking to the camera’s entire field of view, but you can choose to define “exclude” areas where masking is not needed—for example, if you want to view moving objects on a conveyer belt.

-AXIS Live Privacy Shield is a cost-effective solution for addressing privacy regulations and video surveillance needs in indoor workplaces.
-It is ideal for surveillance situations where the primary interest is on monitoring activities and movements, rather than on being able to identify individuals.
-In a production or logistics facility, your primary interest may be to see that processes are moving smoothly, not on who is working there.
+AXIS Live Privacy Shield is a cost-effective solution for addressing privacy regulations and video monitoring needs in indoor workplaces.
+It is ideal for situations where the primary interest is in monitoring activities and movements, rather than in being able to identify individuals.
+For instance, in a production or logistics facility, your primary interest for video at certain locations may be to ensure that processes are moving smoothly, not in who is working there.
 In a retail or healthcare setting, you may be more interested in knowing if a cleaner has visited the area during a set time, rather than who the individual is.
-If you operate a gym or activity center, your interest in having remote video monitoring may be to let customers see how busy the place is so they can choose to come at a less busy time without exposing who the people in the video are.
+If you operate a gym or activity center, your interest in having remote video monitoring may be to let customers see how busy the place is—so they can decide when it’s best to come—without exposing the identities of people in the video.